kircherlab/MPRAsnakeflow/docs/config.rst

     Defines the :code:`min` and :code:`max` of a :code:`sequence_length` specify . :code:`sequence_length` is basically the length of a sequence alignment to an oligo in the reference file.
 Because there can be insertion and deletions we recommend to vary it a bit around the exact length (e.g. +-5).
 In theory this option enables designs with multiple sequence lengths.
 :alignment_start:
     Defines the :code:`min` and :code:`max` of the start of the alignment in an oligo.
 When using adapters you have to set basically the length of the adapter.
 Otherwise 1 will be the choice for most cases.
 We also recommend to vary this value a bit because the start might not be exact after the adapter.
 E.g. by +-1.
+:min_mapping_quality:
+    (Optinal) Defines the minimum mapping quality (MAPQ) of the alinment to an oligo.
+When using oligos with only 1bp difference it is recommended to set it to 0.
+Otherwise the default value of 1 is recommended.
 :bc_length:
     Length of the barcode.
 Must match with the length of :code:`R2`.
 :BC_rev_comp: